Everyone’s on Facebook and promoting your church on Facebook is easier than you think.

 My home church is based in the heart of the city of Leeds, England, situated in a beautiful hotel right next to the main train station and surrounded on all sides by expensive apartment blocks full of young professionals.

 We had already decided this was the demographic we were going for and were painfully aware that most of them didn’t have a clue we met right on their doorstep.

 We couldn’t post our flyers through their doors if we wanted to – we simply couldn’t get access.

 We decided to use Facebook advertising, not only because it was a lot cheaper than conventional newspaper advertising but, with Facebook, our church is going to show up on their phones and laptops…

 You’re going where the people are, directly into their homes.

 When setting up your Facebook advertisement you can target people via interests or location.

-Don’t make the same mistake I did; I didn’t specify a location, I had people liking our UK-based Church Facebook page from Argentina, Philippines and Botswana – which is great, but unless they happen to be passing through the UK some day they won’t be coming to the church!
+Don’t make the same mistake I did; I didn’t specify a location, I had people liking our UK-based Church Facebook page from Argentina, the Philippines and Botswana – which is great, but unless they happen to be passing through the UK someday they won’t be coming to the church!